fulm-o/uroman-rs/README.md

 *   **🎯 High Fidelity**: A true drop-in replacement for the original `uroman`, passing its comprehensive test suite.
 *   **🧰 Rich Output Formats**: Supports multiple output formats, including simple strings (`str`), and structured JSON data with character offsets (`edges`), alternatives (`alts`), and all lattice paths (`lattice`).
 *   **🔧 Versatile**: Use it as a standalone Command-Line Interface (CLI) tool or as a library in your own Rust applications.

+## 📝 A Note on Romanization Logic and Limitations

+`uroman-rs` is a high-fidelity reimplementation of the original `uroman` and passes its comprehensive test suite.
+This means its romanization logic, including its strengths and limitations, is identical to the original implementation created by NLP researchers.

+The original authors provide excellent documentation on the specific behaviors of the romanizer.
+To use `uroman-rs` effectively, we recommend reviewing these details, especially concerning:

+*   **[Reversibility](https://github.com/isi-nlp/uroman?tab=readme-ov-file#reversibility)**: Details on whether the romanization process can be reliably reversed.
+*   **[Known Limitations](https://github.com/isi-nlp/uroman?tab=readme-ov-file#limitations)**: Important information about cases where `uroman` may not perform as expected.

 ## 📦 Installation